 With the exception of Nepal, New Zealand is today the only country in the world where you can hunt the majestic mountain goat - the tahr.
 Even though the tahr is not native to New Zealand, many hunters choose to hunt it here as it is moret widespread, and therefore gives the hunter a greater chance of success, thank its native range.
 The tahr is typically found at an altitude of 1,300 - 2 ,000m in the New Zealand mountaisn.

-Latin Name: Rupicapra rupicapra Subspecies: Presumably the middle European Chamois.
+Scientific Name: Rupicapra rupicapra Subspecies: Presumably the middle European Chamois.
 Habitat: Alpine regions, but also found below the tree-line.
 Description: The Chamois weighs up to 50 kg and measures up to 85 cm over the shoulder.
 It may reach a total body length of 1,40 m.
-General colour rufous brown with black line along the spine in summer, black with black and white markings on face in...Read more
+General colour rufous brown with black line along the spine in summer, black with black and white markings on face...Read more

-Latin Name: Hemedragus jemlahicus Subspecies: None.
+Scientific Name: Hemedragus jemlahicus Subspecies: None.
 Distribution: Introduced into New Zealand in 1904 from English parks.
 Habitat: Mountain forest with open areas between 1.200 to 1.600 meters.
 Description: The Tahr weighs up to 100 kg and measures up to 1.10 m over the shoulder.
 It may reach a total body length of 1,20 meters without tail (10 cm).
-General colour brown to greyish brown with a...Read more
+General colour brown to greyish brown...Read more

-Latin Name: Sus scrofa Subspecies: 17 in total, 7 of which occuring in the Indo-pacific region: 1.
+Scientific Name: Sus scrofa Subspecies: 17 in total, 7 of which occuring in the Indo-pacific region: 1.
 Sus s. jubatus: Malaysia.
 2. Sus s. cristatus: Pakistan, India, Nepal, Bhutan, Myanmar, Thailand, Laos, Kampuchea, Vietnam and Sri Lanka.
 3. Sus s. andamanensis: The Andaman Islands.
 4. Sus s. nicobarus: The Nicobar Islands.
-5. Sus s. vittatus: Sumatra, Java, Bali, Lombok, Banka and Sumbava.
-6. Sus...Read more
+5. Sus s. vittatus: Sumatra, Java, Bali, Lombok, Banka and Sumbava....Read more

 Our partner Mike Wilks and his wife Deborah are the owners of South Pacific Safaris New Zealand.
 With more than 30 years’ experience in hunting they offer you some of the best hunting in New Zealand - trophy red stag, elk, fallow, tahr, chamois, boar, feral goat and arapara ram hunts.Read more